iszczesniak/cpp/containers/index.md

 container, and not in a newly allocated memory at the heap.

 We emplace by calling an `emplace` function of a container.
-Containers have other functions for emplacing, e.g., `std::list` has `emplace_front` to emplace at the front of the list.
+Containers have other functions for emplacing with slight semantic differences, e.g., `std::list` has `emplace_front` to emplace at the front of the list.

 An emplace function takes the arguments of an element constructor, and passes them (forwards, technically speaking) to the constructor when